msramalho/feup-comp/README.md

  1. Creation of simple Patterns that match variables only
  1. Implementation of many static Patterns, such as cyclomatic complexity, inner loop max depth, ...
  1. Creation of tests for static and dynamic patterns
- 1. [WIP] trying to apply the "any" template matcher to our project
+ 1. Implementation of the "any" template matcher to our project
+ 1. Insertion of Debug modes
+ 1. Code cleanup and configuration standardization
+ 1. Project Delivery :)

 ## PR Spin-Offs